Karachi Breeze: History

-Nawaz Sharif, during a high-level meeting in Karachi on July 10, 2014, announced funds to launch the BRT Green Line to alleviate the severe traffic congestion in the city.
+Nawaz Sharif, during a high-level meeting in Karachi on 10 July 2014, announced funds to launch the BRT Green Line to alleviate the severe traffic congestion in the city.
 The slow pace of work on BRT Green Line has irked citizens as the digging work on main arteries has resulted in congestion of traffic, which the former prime minister blamed on the Sindh government.
 In 2018, the name of the project was changed from Karachi Bus and Mass Rapid Transit system to Karachi Breeze.

 Lines

 The system will be divided into 6 dedicated lines or "busways".
+Currently, the Green and Orange lines are operational, the Red and Yellow lines are under-construction, and the Blue and Brown lines are in their planning stages.

 Green Line

 The green line is extend from Merewether Tower in central Karachi, to Surjani in northern Karachi, with a total length of 26 km.
 The Government of Pakistan financed the majority of the project.
 Construction of the Green Line began on February 26, 2016 ended in December 2021.
 The line has 22 bus stations.
 Engineering Associates had been contracted as the designers and supervision consultants for Green Line while a Consortium of "Ernest & Young", "Exponent Engineers" & "Haider Mota & BNR" had been contracted for "Transaction Advisory for Bus Operational Plan".
 The line is served by 80 18-metre-long buses.
 In addition, a Command and Control Centre is established at Garden West.